bjerkio/how/pull-request-etiquette.md

 ## When not to make a pull request

-We usually prefer collaberation and having a high bus factor.
+We usually prefer collaboration and having a high bus factor.
 However, we cannot achieve full horizontal distribution of all knowledge and skills in every context.

-Since a reviewer should only approve pull requests they fully understand, we will sometimes commit to siloing projects in parts or in whole, foregoing code review.
+Since a reviewer should only approve pull requests they fully understand, we will sometimes have to forego code review.

 Additionally, if a change is time sensitive, very simple and/or small in scope, the value add of a review cycle is often not worth causing delays, interrupting flow state (for two developers),